 Along with the mountain scenery, the region has an interesting military history.
 Oliver Cromwell first built a wooden defensive stockade here in 1654, but it was King William III who created a more substantial fort in 1690.
 The Jacobite army besieged the fort in 1746 but it survived largely intact, and soldiers continued to be stationed here until 1854.
 The fort was later dismantled and used as a railway yard, but significant traces of it remain on the waterfront near the railway station.

 North of Fort William, the private estate of Achnacarry, ancestral home of the Chiefs of Clan Cameron, is a significant location in modern military history.
 During World War II it became the Commando Training Depot for the Allied Forces, with an estimated 25,000 men trained here.
 The 19th-century baronial castle on the estate isn’t open to the public, but the Clan Cameron Museum, set in a cottage in the grounds, has displays on the history of the clan and the castle.

 If the region's history and heritage interests you then it’s well worth visiting the eclectic West Highland Museum.
 It tells the history of the wider area, particularly about local hero and pretender to the British throne Bonnie Prince Charlie, who led the Jacobite rising of 1745.
-The exhibitions and displays cover everything from the region's archeological finds to Highlands' military history and the everyday life of settlers and crofters, including their music, games and cottage distilleries.
+The exhibitions and displays cover everything from the region's archaeological finds to Highlands' military history and the everyday life of settlers and crofters, including their music, games and cottage distilleries.

-Suggested itineraries featuring Fort William
+Suggested itinerary featuring Fort William

 This sample itinerary will give you an idea of what is possible when you travel in Fort William, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.